VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 ## Publishing

-Once all the necessary settings are set, publish a Scala CLI with a command such as this one (`.` is for the Scala CLI project in the current directory):
+Once all the necessary settings are set, publish a Scala CLI project with a command such as this one (`.` is for the Scala CLI project in the current directory):

 <ChainedSnippets>